Pardot Lead Management & Scoring

 Negative scoring & decay logic

 Inactive, low-intent, or misaligned leads automatically lose priority instead of polluting pipelines.
+Decay tuned to your actual cycle length.

 05